A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Strengthening Bell's argument

-A third modification, \bki indeed the central strengthening\eki{}, consists in the adaption of premise (P4) to theorem~2.2, which says that one can derive Bell inequalities not only from local factorization but from all those local$^\alpha$ and weakly non-local$^\alpha$ classes that are consistent given autonomy and perfect (anti-)correlations.
-Accordingly, we have replaced local factorisation in the antecedent by the disjunction of these product forms.
+A third modification, \bki indeed the central strengthening\eki{}, consists in the adaption of premise (P4) to \autoref{th:ind-npcorr}, which says that one can derive Bell inequalities not only from local factorization but from all those local$^\alpha$, weakly non-local$^\alpha$, local$^\beta$ and weakly non-local$^\beta$ classes that are consistent given measurement independence and nearly perfect (anti\=/)correlations.
+Accordingly, we have replaced local factorization in the antecedent by the disjunction of these product forms.
 This makes the antecedent of (P4$^\prime$) weaker than that in (P4) and, hence, the argument stronger.
 Since the overall Bell argument is a modus tollens argument to the negation of that premise, this modification also strengthens the conclusion of the theorem.

-Making these changes has a considerable effect on the overall Bell argument.
-Instead of the standard conclusion (C1), that the violation implies the failure of local factorisation, by the modified argument we arrive at the essentially stronger conclusion (C1$^\prime$).
-While the original result, the failure of local factorisation, implied that all local$^\alpha$ classes fail (because the other local classes are specializations of local factorisation), the new result additionally excludes all weakly non-local$^\alpha$ classes.
+Making these changes has a considerable effect on the conclusion of the Bell argument.
+While the original result, the failure of local factorization, implied that all local$^\alpha$ and local$^\beta$ classes fail (because the other local classes are specializations of local factorization), the new result additionally excludes all weakly non-local$^\alpha$ and weakly non-local$^\beta$ classes---and thus clearly is stronger.